shichiro-nakahara/docs/docs/glossary.md

 This service is responsible for:

-- Watching for rollup blocks on Polygon and updating the representation of PolyAztec state accordingly
+- Watching for rollup blocks on Polygon and updating the representation of Nata Network state accordingly
 - Listening for and storing transactions from users, verifying they're valid, have correct fees, etc.
 - Constructing new rollups at the appropriate time or when enough transactions are received
 - Publishing of rollups to an Polygon chain

-Refer to the graphic at the top of [this page](https://medium.com/aztec-protocol/explaining-the-network-in-aztec-network-166862b3ef7d) to see how it fits in the PolyAztec architecture.
+Refer to the graphic at the top of [this page](https://medium.com/aztec-protocol/explaining-the-network-in-aztec-network-166862b3ef7d) to see how it fits in the Nata Network architecture.

 ### Spending Key

 A specific private key registered to an account with permission to spend asset notes on behalf of that account.
-See the [Accounts](how-polyaztec-works/accounts.mdx) page for more information.
+See the [Accounts](how-natanetwork-works/accounts.mdx) page for more information.

 ### Signing Key